projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 Device Model running in the Service VM traps and emulates the power state transition of the User VM (Linux VM or Android VM in :numref:`overview-pm-block`).
-VM Manager knows all User VM power states and notifies the OSPM of the Service VM (Service OS in :numref:`overview-pm-block`) once active the User VM is in the required power state.
+VM Manager knows all User VM power states and notifies the OSPM of the Service VM once the User VM is in the required power state.

 Then the OSPM of the Service VM starts the power state transition of the Service VM trapped to "Sx Agency" in ACRN, and it starts the power state transition.

-Some details about the ACPI table for the User and Service VMs:
+Some details about the ACPI table for the User VM and Service VM:

 -  The ACPI table in the User VM is emulated by the Device Model.
 The Device Model knows which register the User VM writes to trigger power state transitions.
-Device Model must register an I/O handler for it.
+The Device Model must register an I/O handler for it.

 -  The ACPI table in the Service VM is passthrough.
 There is no ACPI parser in ACRN HV.
 The power management related ACPI table is